benedictnd/3n7testing/memory-bank/progress.md

 - **Component Consistency**: 96%

 ## Current Status
 The project has reached an excellent level of UI/UX quality with a robust component system.
 The foundation is solid for building out additional features and functionality.
+We've successfully converted the HTML about page to a React/Next.js component with proper responsive design and dark mode support.

 ## Known Issues
 - Need to implement proper form validation system